Erafales/JS-Proyects/README.md

 # JS-tip

-This will be a simple calcualtor web page
+This is a more simple JS calculator
 - HTML
 - CSS
 - JavaScript